databrary/policies/agreement-annex-III.md

-research recordings (or other identifiable data elements like birth dates) only when the Authorized Investigators (a) get approval from their Institutions to do so, (b) inform participants about what sharing these data elements means, and (c) secure participants\' permission to share.
-Databrary calls this data sharing permission a \"release\" since it involves releasing data for use by other researchers.
+research recordings (or other identifiable data elements like birth dates) only when the Authorized Investigators (a) get approval from their Institutions to do so, (b) inform participants about what sharing these data elements means, and (c) secure participants' permission to share.
+Databrary calls this data sharing permission a "release" since it involves releasing data for use by other researchers.

 ##### When to ask